allenluce/mmap-object/README.md

 Unmaps a previously created or opened file.
 If the file was created, `close` will first shrink the file to remove any unneeded space that may have been allocated.

+_Always close your files_ if your process isn't about to exit.
+Failure to do so will result in the process hanging onto references to the shared memory.
+This could eventually chew up all your core.

 __Example__